pelavarre/byoverbs/futures.md

 But by the day, I stream insights in real-time in here at Futures·Md, as they bubble up out of my brain.
 Solutions I more drop into Scraps·Txt

+## June/2025

+'t = PacificLaunch' is before first access - maybe not so much what we want

 ## May/2025

 drop the dot hits from:  ls.py -1